Salahaddin50/islamic-marriage-app/GOOGLE_OAUTH_SETUP.md

 ### 1.1 Create Google Cloud Project
 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select existing one
-3. Name it something like "Hume Islamic Dating App"
+3. Name it something like "Zawajplus Islamic Dating App"

 ### 1.2 Enable Google+ API
 1. Go to **APIs & Services > Library**